Barycentric bounds on the error exponents of quantum hypothesis exclusion: Conclusion

 In this paper, we investigated the fundamental limits of quantum state exclusion and quantum channel exclusion from an information-theoretic perspective, in both the nonasymptotic and asymptotic regimes.
 We particularly focused on developing converse bounds on the error probabilities and upper bounds on the error exponents of these tasks.
 The upper bounds on the error exponents take the form of a barycentric Chernoff divergence.

 In the study of quantum state exclusion, we first provided an exact characterization of the one-shot error probability in terms of the extended hypothesis-testing divergence (Proposition~\ref{prop:oneshot-hypothesis}), and this serves as the very basis of our entire converse bound approach.
 Leveraging a quantitative relation between the extended hypothesis-testing divergence and the extended sandwiched Rényi divergence (Lemma~\ref{lem:hypothesis-extended}), this characterization then leads to a converse bound on the error probability in terms of an extended version of the left sandwiched Rényi radius (Proposition~\ref{prop:oneshot-state}).
 Taking this converse bound to the asymptotic regime, we end up with a single-letter upper bound on the error exponent of state exclusion, given by the multivariate log-Euclidean Chernoff divergence (Theorem~\ref{thm:asymptotic-state}).
 In fact, the log-Euclidean upper bound can be shown to be the tightest possible asymptotic upper bound one can construct based on the aforementioned one-shot converse bound (Proposition~\ref{prop:equality}).
 In addition, it is an improvement upon the upper bound presented in Ref.~\cite[Theorem~20]{mishra2024OptimalErrorExponents} (Corollary~\ref{cor:comparison}), making it the best efficiently computable upper bound on the error exponent of state exclusion discovered so far.
+Since the log-Euclidean upper bound is tight for classical states, our approach offers an alternative and simpler (both conceptually and technically) proof for the converse part of the exact error exponent of classical state exclusion~\cite[Theorem~6]{mishra2024OptimalErrorExponents} and, in the special case of $r=2$, for the classical Chernoff bound~\cite[Theorem~2.1]{nussbaum2009ChernoffLowerBound}.
+This gives an additional pedagogical value to our approach, even in the quantum setting, considering that the classical Chernoff bound is an important ingredient for proving the quantum Chernoff bound~\cite[Theorem~2.2]{nussbaum2009ChernoffLowerBound}.
 As a separate remark, the various properties of the extended sandwiched Rényi divergence that we established (Theorem~\ref{thm:sandwiched-extended}) played an instrumental role in the derivation and analysis of the log-Euclidean upper bound.
 These properties may be of independent interest, and we expect them to find further applications apart from their immediate use in state exclusion.